bkellerm/CAMOVE/README.md

 # CAMOVE
 CAMOVE are two Javascript frameworks that help you to recognize user context and act on it.
-The walking.js framework detects if you are walking or not and hand.js helps you detect what hand is touching the screen and in which segment (top, middle, bottom) the touches occure.
+The walking.js framework detects if you are walking or not (static) and hand.js detect what hand is touching the screen (left or right) and in which segment (top, middle, bottom) the touches occure.

 # Support
 Currently, both CAMOVE frameworks are only tested on a Google Chrome for Android v64 browser on a OnePlus 5t.